-- 1. Improve the profitability of core businesses (offset printing presses and security printing presses) - (a) Invest intensively in the packaging market, Asian markets and the Connected Automation sector - (b) Promote profit stabilization by strengthening the services business for offset printing presses and security printing presses, and promote differentiation strategy for overseas security printing presses
+1. Improve the profitability of core businesses (offset printing presses and security printing presses)

-Point In the security printing press business, we will pursue maximal facility operation rate and expandability of banknote designs to facilitate our proposals for differentiation, based on the concept of CURRENCY On Demand.
-We will identify opportunities to expand new businesses and to stabilize earnings, not only in the transaction of machines alone but also in services contracts, etc.
+- (a) Invest intensively in the packaging market, Asian markets and the Connected Automation sector (b) Promote profit stabilization by strengthening the services business for offset printing presses and security printing presses, and promote differentiation strategy for overseas security printing presses - Point In the security printing press business, we will pursue maximal facility operation rate and expandability of transaction of machines alone but also in services contracts, etc.